tl-its-umich-edu/placement-exams/README.md

     a. link the persisted.txt to this pod
 5. Using Openshift [cronJob](https://docs.openshift.com/container-platform/3.10/dev_guide/cron_jobs.html) feature to run the SPE process.
 6. starting the cron run as `oc create -f cron_spe_test.yml`.
 You can download the file from the [Box Folder](https://umich.app.box.com/folder/67252746472) for respective env
+7. Looking at the cron job in openshift instance `oc get cronjobs`
+8. For deleting cron jobs `oc delete cronjob/cron1` (beware we have only once instance that holds both dev/prod instance)
 ### Sending email
 Running a local SMTP debugging server.
 Rather than sending emails to the specified address, it discards them and prints their content to the console.